int128/gradle-ssh-plugin/README.md

 Gradle SSH Plugin
 =================

-This plugin provides SSH execution and SFTP transfer.
+This plugin provides SSH execution and SFTP transfer capabilities.

 How to use